RegeyNicole0/SMA-Traffic-/readme.txt

 run.py
     Python file that holds the rerouting program.
 If needed, refer to the Pipfile and use Virtual Environment to run the file. scratch.py
+    Python file that serves as a temporary workspace storing snippets of code without affecting the whole project.
 -- IMPLEMENTATION --
 1. Use BFS to find all possible paths nga iyang ma agian.
         -Explore all possible paths for each jeepney line, considering all landmarks, origins, and destinations.
 Store these paths for all jeepney lines.